How to Fix “Briefly Unavailable for Scheduled Maintenance. Check Back in a Minute.” Error in WordPress

 Low server storage can be one of the factors causing WordPress to get stuck in maintenance mode and display the “Briefly unavailable for scheduled maintenance.
 Check back in a minute.” error message.

 When you are low on storage, it can force PHP scripts to stop before completing the updates.
-Thus, upgrading your web hosting plan for more storage can be a solution to this problem.
+Thus, upgrading your web hosting plan for more website space can be a solution to this problem.

 Let’s do a rough estimation to find out the average disk space usage for a single WordPress installation: